 Positive.
 Positive comments expressed general enthusiasm about iPlants, ideas about how to promote their development, and occasionally a desire to personally use such technology.
 About 22% of comments were positive.

 Concern about access control.
 The three categories of concern all hinge on the fact that iPlants depend fundamentally on RBS being delivered if and only if a pre-specified beneficial behaviour is performed.
-Several commentors highlighted on the risk that patients might find ways to circumvent such restrictions and self-stimulate unconditionally and endlessly, or that malicious individuals might find ways to circumvent restrictions and take control of the behaviour of another person.
-Use of iPlants would therefore clearly require that patients have limited access to the settings of their implants, that such limitations are subject to enforcement, and that an accountable regulator (e.g. a doctor, hospital or implant manufacturer) is able to maintain access control without abusing the trust of the patient.
+Several commentors highlighted the risk that patients might find ways to circumvent such restrictions and self-stimulate unconditionally and endlessly, or that malicious individuals might find ways to circumvent restrictions and take control of the behaviour of another person.
+Use of iPlants would therefore clearly require that patients have limited access to the settings of their implants, that such limitations are subject to very effective enforcement, and that an accountable regulator (e.g. a doctor, hospital or implant manufacturer) is able to maintain access control without abusing the trust of the patient.
 About 17% of comments expressed concern about access control.

 Concern about government misuse.
 The second category of concern highlights the risk that, even with robust access control, governments or cultures might misuse iPlants by motivating citizens to engage in demeaning or dangerous behaviour, by for instance forcing individuals to conform to unreasonable standards of productivity.
-These concerns indicate that development of iPlants should only take place in the context of transparency and public debate, and under the oversight of appropriate medical and civil rights groups such as the UN's International Bioethics Committee [ L].
+These concerns indicate that development of iPlants should only take place in the context of transparency and public debate, and under the oversight of appropriate medical and civil rights groups such as the UN's International Bioethics Committee [L].
 Some 27% of comments were about the potential for government misuse.

 Malone et al. (2009) Deep brain stimulation of the ventral capsule/ventral striatum for treatment-resistant depression.
 Biol Psychiatry 65(4):267-75.